LispEngineer/EthernetRepeater/README.md

   [This](https://www.intel.com/content/www/us/en/programmable/quartushelp/14.1/mergedProjects/msgs/msgs/wfygr_fygr_user_global_ignored.htm) talks about it but doesn't really explain why.

+* (This may be out of date)
-* At 10/Full, the PHY gets an in-band data mismatch every time there is a packet received.
+  At 10/Full, the PHY gets an in-band data mismatch every time there is a packet received.
   * This is repeatable, just send ARP requests while it is in 10/Half.
   * Also 10/Full, 100/Half and 100/Full
   * Harder to say, but also seems to happen at 1000/Full (blink is so faint)